scipp/ess/docs/developer/workflow-design.md

     return transmission_monitor / incident_monitor
 ```

-We could now run [mypy](https://mypy-lang.org/) on reduction scipts, to ensure that the correct types are passed to each function.
+We could now run [mypy](https://mypy-lang.org/) on reduction scipts to ensure that the correct types are passed to each function.
-However, with dynamic workflows, i.e., users modifying workflows in a Jupyter notebooks on the fly, this is not practical.
+However, this is not practical with dynamic workflows, i.e., when users modifying workflows in a Jupyter notebooks on the fly.
-Aside from this, such an approach would still not help with the several of other issues listed above.
+Aside from this, such an approach would still not help with several of the other issues listed above.

 ### High-level summary of proposed approach